arrenree/KDB-Problem-Sets/README.md

 input`end
 (2021-03-01d; 2021-06-30d; 2021-08-01d)

-/ using same function as earlier:
+/ using same function as earlier
+/ when you CALL your function, use list of values for each argument / and use f' to iterate through each row
+/ also need to use RAZE to collapse one level of nesting

 f:{ [sym;start;end] select from price where date within (start;end), ticker in sym}
 raze f'[input`ticker;input`start;input`end]